microsoft/alguidelines/content/BCPatterns/generic-method-pattern/index.md

 ```
 Usually indicated with a "do"-function, the business logic takes place in that procedure.
 Obviously, when you have a decent amount of code, it's recommended that you make it readable by applying all the Best Practices in terms of readability in the codeunit.
 Though, a few pointers here:
 - keep the [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) low
-  - one line (functioncall) after an IF-clause
+  - one line (function call) after an IF-clause
-  - one line (functioncall) after a repeat
+  - one line (function call) after a repeat
 - readable function calls
 - ...